jesusmaldonado/load-monitor/README.md

 ```
 uptime
 ```
 Is essentially run on your local machine.
 Loads <1 are averaged together.
-This is a full-stack app that uses a SOCKET.IO connection to send a `SET_STATE` event to merge state to subsequent React components.
+This is a full-stack app that uses a SOCKET.IO connection to send a `SET_STATE` event to merge state to subsequent React components.  `Cleared Messages` group all `Error Messages` that existed previous to a load < 1; Otherwise, `Error Messages` is a list of loads > 1 sorted by time.
+New Error messages are added on a set interval of 1 second.

 **Note:** The app makes a simplifying assumption, that the first minute of activity (the first number from `uptime`) represents the accurate activity at that particular instance in time.